 - Your local Alzheimer’s Association offers programs and services tailored to your needs.

 It is also important to begin making legal and financial plans.
-A timely diagnosis often allows the person with dementia to participate in this planning.
+A timely diagnosis often allows the person living with dementia to participate in this planning.
 The person can also decide who will make medical and financial decisions on his or her behalf in later stages of the disease.

 Learn more: Plan for Your Future